Konamiman/Nextor/docs/Nextor 2.1 Programmers Reference.md

 * The new mapping information may specify a different partition and/or device, but the driver slot must be the same that was assigned to the drive at boot time.
 This is not an issue if there is only one Nextor kernel in the system.
 These restrictions are imposed by the Nextor architecture.

+If B=3 at input, the file whose name or FIB is passed in HL will be mounted in the drive; file mounting is available since Nextor 2.1.0.
+A .BFSZ error will be returned if the file is too small or too big.

 ### 3.13.
 Enable or disable the Z80 access mode for a driver (_Z80MODE, 7Dh)